 While U.S. exporters will find opportunities across best prospect sectors outlined in this guide, U.S. businesses are finding new business opportunities in several of Canada’s key industrial, governmental, and consumer sectors.

-Canada is the world’s fifth largest aerospace market with US$24 billion in 2019 supporting 213,000 jobs.
+Canada is one of the world’s largest aerospace markets with US$17 billion in revenues in 2020 supporting 207,000 jobs.
 Canada ranks first worldwide for civil flight simulator production, fourth in civil aircraft production and third in civil engine production.
 Montréal, Québec is the world’s third largest aerospace hub after Seattle, Washington and Toulouse, France.

-Canada is the number two export destination for U.S. farm and food products, however Canada is the largest destination for U.S. exports of high-value agricultural products, such as foods typically sold directly in supermarkets and used in restaurants.
+Canada is the largest destination for U.S. exports of high-value agricultural products, with a 23% market share in 2021 and a value of US$18 billion.
+Consumer-oriented agricultural products are foods typically sold directly in supermarkets and used in restaurants.
 These high-value exports support over 130,000 jobs in the United States, and many of the suppliers are small and medium-sized businesses.

 Canada is the second largest automotive market in North America, highly integrated with the United States and Mexico through the United States-Mexico-Canada Agreement (USMCA).
 Imports represent approximately three quarters of the new vehicles market.
-Most global vehicle manufacturers are present in Canada including five of them with local assembling lines: Ford, General Motors, FCA, Toyota, and Honda.
-In addition to auto sales, the automotive aftermarket annual retail value is estimated by the industry at over US$19 billion.
+Most global vehicle manufacturers are present in Canada including five of them with local assembling lines: Ford, General Motors, Stellantis, Toyota, and Honda.
+In addition to auto sales, the automotive aftermarket annual retail value was relatively stable in 2021 and is estimated by the industry at over US$19 billion.

-Canada’s technology sector has grown twice as fast as the rest of the economy in the last decade and now makes up 5% of Canada’s entire GDP.
-The Canadian ICT sector is highly trade dependent, importing US$33.7 billion in goods and exporting US$10 billion around the world in 2020.
+Canada has a very strong homegrown technology sector that is expected to grow through 2025.
+The Canadian ICT sector is highly trade dependent, importing US$37.5 billion in goods and exporting US$17.7 billion around the world in 2021.
 The United States is the second largest supplier of ICT goods to Canada.

 Public-Private Partnership opportunities exist within Canada’s public infrastructure and government projects.
 In 2016, the Government of Canada unveiled the Investing in Canada Plan to invest over US$139B in key infrastructure sectors through 2028.
 This plan is underway and investments in infrastructure projects are expected to support the growth of Canada’s construction industry.
 As of mid-2021, over 73,000 projects, with combined investments of over US$76B, have been approved for communities across the country.